-Imagine for a moment that you and your best friend are cuddled up in your living room, splitting a bottle of wine and waxing hopeful about the coming year.
+Imagine for a moment that you and your best friend are Zooming in your Comfy Pants, talking about how you’re going to spend the rest of this, uh, VERY CHALLENGING year.

 You’ve shared your goals and your friend has nodded along politely and made all the obligatory supportive noises.
 Now they launch into their aims for the rest of year.

 “I think my biggest goal for the rest of 2020 is to change the color of the sky.
 I’m thinking ….yellow.
 Like, a smokey, muted sort of look?
 I just think that would work really well for me.”

-And you’d laaaaaaugh because that is car-razy.
-No one in their right mind would make a goal based on something they have no control over, right?
+And you’d laaaaaaugh because that is ridiculous.
+NOBODY would make a goal based on something they have no control over, right?

 And yet so many of us do this!

-We set goals or make resolutions about things that are largely beyond our control.
+We set goals about things that are largely beyond our control.
 We set goals like “get a book deal,” “buy a house,” or “have a kid.”

 Are you directly responsible for the ups and downs of the publishing industry?
 Do you set the mortgage rates?
 Can you will yourself and your partner into fertility?

 No?
 Me neither!
-So let’s stop setting goals and resolutions we can’t control.
+So let’s stop setting goals we can’t control.

 Here’s the thing: You can't guarantee a win, but you can guarantee a good fight.
 Click To Tweet